the-mind/onlinesecurity.github.io/index.md

 # 1. Introduction

 Welcome to the Accessible Online Security Program -  a training and mentorship program aimed at imparting knowledge and practical skills on Online Security and Digital Privacy.
-With the increased migration of operations online i.e business, education and e-commerce, there is a need to ensure people keep their information safe.
-This program aims at raising awareness and next generation of digital safety champions.
+With the increased migration of operations online i.e business, education and e-commerce, there is a dire need to ensure everyone keep their information(especially their didgital data) safe.
+This program aims at raising awareness on Online Security and nurturing the next generation of Digital Safety champions.
 Over a period of 14 weeks, starting from April 8th 2020, this program will focus on the follwing key main areas as our pillars:

 1. Information Security
 2. Secure Online Communication